dkubb/yardstick/README.markdown

   validation
 - Create a Rake task to allow integration of Yardstick into build processes more easily
-- Create an OrderedSet class to move common code from MeasurementSet and RuleSet into

 Copyright (c) 2009 Dan Kubb.
 See LICENSE for details.